ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 payload starts with an encoded stream identifier that associates the datagram with a request stream.

 When running over HTTP/2, demultiplexing is provided by the HTTP/2 framing layer.

-When running over HTTP/1, requests are strictly serialized in the connection, therefore demultiplexing is not needed.
+When running over HTTP/1, upgrading the connection to convay HTTP datagrams prevents other uses of the connection and, therefore, multiplexing with other requests is not possible.
+Unreliable delivery is likewise not available.
+HTTP Datagrams are negotiated and conveyed using the Capsule Protocol;
+see {{datagram-capsule}}.

 # HTTP/3 Datagram Format {#format}